auoeke/fabric.mod.gradle/README.md

 With that said, these defaults are overridable.
 And of course, `schemaVersion` is set to `1`. :rocket:

 After all classes have been compiled, the metadata are generated (for most people) in `build/generated/resources/main`.
+If you choose to use your IDE instead of Gradle for compilation, then you will have to either set a prerun hook for the `generateMetadata` task or run it manually whenever you modify a `mod` extension.

 Despite this plugin's name, you do not need a separate file for your metadata but you may make one.